Mindfulness and Meditation

 • Improves working memory

-Besides the vital health and wellness benefits that can be gained through the practice of Mindfulness, a big advantage is that it can be practised anywhere and at any time, making it an ideal wellbeing tool that you can tap into during your time at UCSD.
+Besides the vital health and wellness benefits that can be gained through the practice of Mindfulness, a big advantage is that it can be practised anywhere and at any time, making it an ideal wellbeing tool that you can tap into during your time at University Centre South Devon.
 Below you can find some examples of Mindfulness exercises that can support you whilst engaging in your programme of study:

 Internal weather exercise: This exercise pulls on both Mindfulness and Self-Kindness, helping reduce anxiety and being overwhelmed.
 It is where you tune into what your internal weather gauge is telling you at any given moment.
 Just like the weather, your inner mood and energy can shift at any given point.
 Tuning into this can help you become more mindful of where you are right now and help you to acknowledge that it is not permanent.
 Follow the steps below to complete the exercise: